Sovereign compute for small collectives: a technical implementation guide

 llm-d is a Kubernetes-native alternative.
 It adds KV-cache-aware, LoRA-aware, SLA-aware load balancing via Envoy proxy, plus hierarchical KV offloading and scale-to-zero autoscaling.
 More relevant if we later scale to multiple machines or want to expose the service over a network with proper access control.

-5.3 API layer: NVIDIA NIM
+6.3 API layer: NVIDIA NIM

 If we want the path of least resistance, NVIDIA NIM packages the entire inference stack (engine + caching + API + monitoring) into a single container.
 It exposes an OpenAI-compatible API, which means any tool that works with the OpenAI API (LangChain, AutoGen, Claude Code’s API mode, etc.) will work unchanged.

-The trade-off is less flexibility than rolling our own Vllm/SGLang stack, but dramatically lower operational overhead.
+The trade-off is less flexibility than rolling our own vLLM/SGLang stack, but dramatically lower operational overhead.
 For a collective without a dedicated sysadmin, NIM is probably the right default.

-6 De-censoring: removing CCP guardrails
+7 De-censoring: removing CCP guardrails

 This is covered at a high level in the companion post.
 Here are the technical details.

-6.1 Stage 1: Abliteration (~$100–$200 AUD cloud cost)
+7.1 Stage 1: Abliteration (~$100–$200 AUD cloud cost)

 Tool: Heretic (fully automatic) or llm-abliteration/DECCP (supports sharded processing for large models).

-What it does: Computes the “refusal direction” in the model’s residual stream by contrasting activations on harmful vs harmless prompts, then orthogonalizes the relevant weight matrices against that direction.
+What it does: Computes the “refusal direction” in the model’s residual stream by contrasting activations on harmful versus harmless prompts, then orthogonalizes the relevant weight matrices against that direction.
 This is a linear algebra operation on the static weights, not training.

 Process: